kubernetes/community/communication/README.md

 We keep a [shared calendar] with all of our community group meetings.
 If you'd like a contributor event published, please reach out to [#sig-contribex] on slack.

+### Website

+Documentation is published at https://kubernetes.io - [website guidelines]

 ### Social Media & Blogs

 #### Twitter